Digging deeperPlant Library

 This is a very hardy variety which thrives well in dry conditions and urban pollution; a strong upright growth habit with a showy display of red and orange in the fall; a great landscape or street tree

-Bigtooth Maple has dark green foliage throughout the season.
+Bigtooth Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has dark green deciduous foliage.
 The glossy lobed leaves turn outstanding shades of orange and red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed gray bark adds an interesting dimension to the landscape.

 Bigtooth Maple is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.